 Being with other people can be difficult when you are feeling depressed but talking to someone you trust about how you feel can help.

 Exercise can improve motivation and energy levels.
-It also has positive impact on sleep and mood.
+It also has a positive impact on sleep and mood.